Saunorine/Appointment-Booker/README.md

 4. Maybe make overall GUI just a calender with a list view option (staff view)

 ### Ideas
-maybe sync to google calender when created
+maybe sync to google calender when appointment created

 ## Week 1:
 Do CRC cards for the project.